Appearance

 This replaces the UDP server with a built-in UDP debug server.
 In our example, the UdpHostActor

 would be replaced with the debug implementation.
 With the debug server in place, we can test connectivity by sending it UDP messages and inspecting responses.
-Here's an example with a Python script:
+Here's an example using a Python script:

 import socket